 (A) perform the obligations of an EIM Participating Resource under the EIM Participating Resource Agreement and Section 29;

-(B) perform the obligations of Market Participants and resources under such other provisions of the CAISO Tariff as apply by their own terms, except as provided otherwise in Section 29;
+(B) perform the obligations applicable to Market Participants and resources under the provisions of the CAISO Tariff described in Section 29.1(b); and

-(C) if it is a generating unit, participating load, proxy demand resource, or other qualified resource, perform the obligations required of the resource under such other provisions of the CAISO Tariff as apply by their own terms, except as specifically provided otherwise; and
+(C) if it represents a Generating Unit, Load of a Participating Load, Proxy Demand Resource, or other qualified resource, perform the obligations required for the resource under the provisions of the CAISO Tariff described in section 29.1(b).

-(D) register in the Compliance Instrument Tracking System Service of the California Environmental Protection Agency Air Resources Board.

 (e) EIM Participating Resource Scheduling Coordinator.